zenmonkeykstop/qubes-doc.rtd/user/how-to-guides/how-to-install-software.rst

 they do not have normal network access by default.
-Instead, templates use an `updates proxy <#updates-proxy>`__ that allows you to install and update software using the distribution package manager without giving the template direct network access.The updates proxy is already setup to work automatically out-of-the-box and requires no special action from you.** Most users should simply follow the normal instructions for `installing software from default repositories <#installing-software-from-default-repositories>`__ and :doc:`updating </user/how-to-guides/how-to-update>` software.
+Instead, templates use an `updates proxy <#updates-proxy>`__ that allows you to install and update software using the distribution package manager without giving the template direct network access. **The updates proxy is already setup to work automatically out-of-the-box and requires no special action from you.** Most users should simply follow the normal instructions for `installing software from default repositories <#installing-software-from-default-repositories>`__ and :doc:`updating </user/how-to-guides/how-to-update>` software.
 If your software is not available in the default repositories, see `installing software from other sources <#installing-software-from-other-sources>`__.